TheDailyBite/news-aggregator-service/README.md

 2. Make sure to have credentials available for AWS exported as environment variables.
 Short-term creds can be retrieved from AWS SSO.
 3. `python initialize_news_aggregators.py`.
 Make sure to only include the desired news aggregators.
 4. `python initialize_trusted_news_providers.py` with all the trusted news providers you wish to create.
 This will request the language.
 The trusted news providers are stored in a language specific `jsonl` file.
-5. `python create_preview_user.py` to create a user for the private preview.
+5. `python initialize_preview_users.py` to create a the private preview users.
 6. `python create_news_topic.py` with all the news topics you wish to create.
 This will request a few parameters.

 ### Sourced Article Review